Employment of Non-Citizens

 The F-1 visa normally limits the number of hours international students may work to 20 hours per week during academic sessions.
 Under special circumstances, certain F-1 students may qualify to receive permission for exception to the 20 hour per week limitation during academic sessions; contact the International Student and Scholar Programs (ISSP) for assistance.
 During the summer or when school is not in session international students on F-1 visas may work full-time.

 Spouses or children with F-2 visas may not be employed (unless specifically authorized by INS and issued an EAD card.)

-Non-immigrants with J Visas: Non-immigrants with J-1 visas (J-2 for spouses or children) are students, scholars, trainees, teachers, professors, research assistants, specialists or similar persons temporarily admitted to this country under INS rules, to participate in a program designated by the United States Information Agency.
+Non-immigrants with J Visas: Non-immigrants with J-1 visas (J-2 for spouses or children) are students, scholars, trainees, teachers, professors, specialists or similar persons temporarily admitted to this country under INS rules, to participate in a program designated by the United States Information Agency.

 Non-immigrants with J-1 visas who are students may be employed in part-time employment on campus if work is authorized by their sponsor (this requires a confirmation letter from the sponsor the International Student and Scholar Programs.)

 Spouses or children with J-2 visas must have permission of INS to seek employment in the United States before they may be employed.